 A lot of folks have asked me if we will live in the tiny house forever.
 Honestly, I don’t know.
 Life is constantly changing and the tiny house works for us now.
 I don’t foresee Logan and I upsizing anytime soon.
 Yet, if our needs shifted I could see us moving into a small apartment or cottage.
 In the grand scheme of things, the type of house I live in doesn’t matter.
 A house won’t take care of me when I’m ill or injured.
 Relationships trump things, including beloved tiny houses.

-And, my injury reaffirmed how important it is to be grateful for tiny beautiful moments and my loved ones.
+My summer didn’t unfold the way I expected.
+However, I’m grateful for my flexible work schedule.
+My injury reaffirmed how important it is to be grateful for tiny beautiful moments and my loved ones.
 It’s also caused me to reevaluate where I want to go with my little business and where we want to live (more on this soon).
 I don’t have any firm answers and that’s okay.
 Asking questions and being grateful is a good start.